eileenlimur/rose_rocket_challenge/README.md

 # Dispatcher

-Dispatcher is a simple truck driver dispatch managing app made using React.
+Dispatcher is a simple truck driver dispatch management app made using React.
 It was created for the Rose Rocket summer coding challenge.

 Dispatcher records Dropoff, Pickup and Other tasks on a basic calendar interface and allows for editing and deletion.
 It allows users to interact with calendars for 3 different drivers over a span of 52 numbered weeks.